ramblin-rose/canned-pouch-db/README.md

 See 'can-a-pouchdb.js' in the root directory to see how the local pouchdb instance is created and then serialized to src/assets/db.
 See src/app/services/data.service.ts to see how to hydrate a new pouchDB with the canned database.

-The data service uses the memory adapter so as to avoid destroy'ing the demo pouchdb every run.
+The data service uses the memory adapter so as to avoid having to destroy the database prior every run.

 # Install &amp; Run